troyhacks/MoonLight/docs/moonbase/module/drivers.md

     * RGBW for Par Lights
     * GRBW for LEDs with white channel like SK6812.
     * MH* for Moving Heads lights - WIP
+    * Note: Currently, if using multiple drivers, all drivers need the same Light preset.

 ### Virtual driver ☸️ 🚧